Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 To begin some inferential work on the Iris dataset I coded Python to run two scatterplots of the Iris data with the Seaborn library.
 One plot was tailored to illustrate any correlations between sepal length and sepal width (See Index[8] output below) and the second for petal length and petal width [12] (See Index[8] output below).
-The output (Index[8]) can be seen in this URL: https://image.ibb.co/h3Buc7/Index8.png

 <img src="https://image.ibb.co/h3Buc7/Index8.png" alt="Index8" border="0" />